giry-dev/mangrove-docs/docs/developers/strat-lib/guides/approvals.md

 ## Taker approvals

-While we are mainly focused on the maker-side in this section, it is worth noting that the offer taker (be that an EOA or a contract) needs to approve Mangrove for an %%inbound|inbound%% token transfer for at least the amount of tokens that the taker gives.
+While we are mainly focused on the maker-side in this section, it is worth noting that the offer taker (be that an EOA or a contract) needs to approve Mangrove for an [inbound](/docs/developers/terms/inbound.md) token transfer for at least the amount of tokens that the taker gives.

 Looking at the [call sequence diagram](#call-sequence-overview) this taker approval is required for the `transferFrom` from the Taker to Mangrove.